Network with private access (virtual network integration) for Azure Database for PostgreSQL - Flexible Server

 Important

 The names AzureFirewallSubnet, AzureFirewallManagementSubnet, AzureBastionSubnet, and GatewaySubnet are reserved within Azure.
 Don't use any of these names as your subnet name.
+Additionally, virtual networks should not have overlapping address space for creating cross-region replicas.

 • Network security group (NSG): Security rules in NSGs enable you to filter the type of network traffic that can flow in and out of virtual network subnets and network interfaces.
 For more information, see the NSG overview.